 - School Settings

 - Youth Services

 Seminar in Field Instruction (SIFI)

-Seminar in Field Education (SIFI) Certification is a mandatory course and provides support to first-time Field Instructors.
+Seminar in Field Education (SIFI) Certification is a mandatory course and provides support to first-time practicum instructors.
 SIFI is a mandatory course given, free of charge, offered by graduate schools of social work in the New York City area.
 Once completed at any of these schools, it need not be taken again.

-The 12-session SIFI Orientation Course is aimed at helping field instructors acquire knowledge and skills to effectively meet the breadth of supervisory educational responsibilities and roles, the MSW Program at CUNY York College curriculum, as well as fieldwork policies and practices, are incorporated into the course.
-Each session will incorporate themes of cultural competence and diversity.
+The 12-session SIFI Orientation Course is aimed at helping practicum instructors acquire knowledge and skills to effectively meet the breadth of supervisory educational responsibilities and roles, the MSW Program at CUNY York College curriculum, as well as practicum policies and practices, are incorporated into the course.
+Each session will incorporate themes of diversity, equity, inclusion, belonging, and cultural humility.

 The course will be taught by members of the Department of Social Work who are SIFI Certified.
-The SIFI course is taken throughout the fall semester and may be offered as in-class or through on-line instruction and may be taken concurrently with first experience offering field instruction to York MSW Scholars.
-All field instructors are granted the use of the York College, CUNY library.
-Field Supervisors are also invited to various conferences during the academic year.
+The SIFI course is taken throughout the fall semester and may be offered as in-class or through online instruction and may be taken concurrently with the first experience offering practicum instruction to York MSW Scholars.
+All practicum instructors are granted the use of the York College, CUNY library.
+Practicum Supervisors are also invited to various conferences during the academic year.

-For MSW Program at CUNY York College Field Education Manual, contact Field Director at Cathleen Lilavois, LCSW, or (718) 262-5373.
+For MSW Program at CUNY York College Practicum Education Manual, contact Practicum Director at Cathleen Lilavois, LCSW, at CLilavois@york.cuny.edu.